nacho319/internationalization/draft-ietf-nfsv4-internationalization.md

 2. That each such set contains at least one single-character string.

-Although other sources are possible (see items EX2 and EX3 in
+Although other sources are possible (see items EX2 and EX3 in{
-{{INFO-casei-ex}}), an important reason that multi-character sequences appear in case-insensitive sets of equivalent strings result from canonical decomposition of one or more precomposed characters.
+{INFO-casei-ex}}), an important reason that multi-character sequences appear in case-insensitive sets of equivalent strings result from canonical decomposition of one or more precomposed characters.
 In such cases, elements of a case-insensitive equivalence class will include multiple characters because of the canonical decomposition of a single character.

 While the algorithm presented in this section can deal with certain case-based equivalences deriving from canonical decomposition, it is not capable of providing general handling of the combination of canonical equivalence and case-based equivalence.
 While this can be addressed by normalizing strings before doing case-insensitive comparison, it is more efficient to do a general form-insensitive and case-insensitive string comparison in a single step as described in {{IMPL-formi}}.

 The following tables would be used by the comparison algorithm presented below.